 About 8 in 10 teenagers develop some degree of acne.
 Often it is mild.
 However, it is estimated that about 3 in 10 teenagers have severe acne bad enough to need treatment to prevent scarring.
 Untreated acne usually lasts about 4-5 years before settling by itself.

-This shows typical, mild, acne on the forehead that almost all teenagers will get at some point.
-This usually fades with time, or responds well to a simple cream like benzoyl peroxide (see below for treatments).
+This shows typical, mild acne on the forehead that almost all teenagers will get at some point.
+This usually fades with time, or responds well to a simple cream like benzoyl peroxide (see our separate leaflet called Acne Treatments for more details).

 By Roshu Bangal (Own work) via Wikimedia Commons